-3.3.1 Validating When Borrowing
+Validating When Borrowing

-A connection can be validated by executing a SQL statement on a connection when the connection is borrowed from the connection pool.
-Two connection pool properties are used in conjunction in order to enable connection validation:
+A connection can be validated by executing a SQL statement on a connection, when the connection is borrowed from the connection pool.
+The following two connection pool properties are used in conjunction for enabling connection validation:

 - setValidateConnectionOnBorrow (boolean): Specifies whether or not connections are validated when the connection is borrowed from the connection pool.
 The method enables validation for every connection that is borrowed from the pool.
 A value of false means no validation is performed.
 The default value is false. - setSQLForValidateConnection(String): Specifies the SQL statement that is executed on a connection when it is borrowed from the pool.